TheWithered/TheDetectionExperiment/README.md

 An experimental JavaScript snippet for easy browser / feature detection.

-We deliberately use user agent checking as less as possible.
-Many browser extensions let you change your user agent at will, and it's not uncommon for a browser to have a user agent string from another browser (E. g.
-The UA string 'Netscape' is used by literally a dozen browsers that aren't Netscape, including Firefox and Chrome).
+We deliberately use user agent checking as less as possible, as that is generally agreed upon to be deprecated / bad practice.
+Instead, we utilize feature detection and JavaScript browser hacks.
+User agent sniffing is used only in the event that no alternatives are available.

+Many Chinese browsers are hard to detect.
+Particularly 360 Secure Browser by Qihoo is tedious to strap, as the browser has no exclusive properties / known JS hacks and is programmed to change its user agent in set intervals.
+A Chinese programmer has developed a workaround to this, but it requires jQuery.
+You can find thee code [here](https://github.com/cloudcome/alien/blob/master/src/core/navigator/shell.js).

 # Currently checks for